 The new layout eliminates some unnecessary elements of the old design, like the checkout link.
 Why would there be a link to check out when there is nothing in the cart?
 Instead I decided to surface popular store items to increase discoverability and encourage the user to make a purchase.
-Certain products in the FSA Store require a prescription to purchase.
-I differentiated between non-prescription and prescription items with the red/blue colors and icons on the "Add to cart" buttons.
+Certain products in the FSA Store require a prescription to buy.
+I made the distinction between non-prescription and prescription items with the red/blue colors and icons on the "Add to cart" buttons.

 New design where the user is signed in.

 When the user is signed in, their saved items are displayed at the top of the page, and they can scan to see which saved items are still in stock.
 Below, relevant items are surfaced based on the user’s purchase and search histories, making for a more personalized experience.